mark-mxwl/freqy/README.md

-# Notchie
+# Notchy

-A simple in-browser notch filter built with the Elementary Audio JS library.
-Accepts an audio file from the user, which is processed with a predefined freq. automation pattern.
-User can adjust the the amount of the effect while triggering/looping the audio preview.
-Output files are rendered in the same format as the input.
+Notchy is an in-browser notch filter built with the Web Audio API.
+The filter's audio buffer accepts an audio file of up to 10 MB in the following formats: wav, aiff, and mp3.
+The audio can then be triggered as a one-shot or loop, allowing the user to adjust the cutoff frequency in realtime.